thejpster/website/content/blog/blog-2026-01-06/index.md

 {{ image(img="/blog/blog-2026-01-06/IMG_1740.jpeg") }}

-I also didn't sell any of these CD-ROM drives, so the might go back into the enclosure ready.
+I also didn't sell any of these CD-ROM drives, so they might go back into the enclosure.
 That Yamaha 4x2x6x drive brings back memories as we sold quite a few at the computer shop back in the day.
 They were especially popular with gentlemen in the *ahem* Video CD distribution business, as I recall.

 {{ image(img="/blog/blog-2026-01-06/IMG_1724.jpeg") }}

-Unfortunately I did also buy an HP 9133 HP-IB Floppy Drive and MFM Hard Drive combo unit for my HP 9000 Model 340, and I picked up a Pentium 4 motherboard and a handful of PCI cards for £10 - for reasons which seemed plausible at the time but which now escape me.
-I also picked up a couple of EIDE hard drives of 20 to 40 GB capacity.
+Unfortunately I did also buy an HP 9133 HP-IB Floppy Drive and MFM Hard Drive combo unit for my HP 9000 Model 340.
+I also picked up a Pentium 4 motherboard and a handful of PCI cards for £10 - for reasons which seemed plausible at the time but which now escape me.
+And I picked up a couple of EIDE hard drives of 20 to 40 GB capacity.
+A pretty good day out, and well worth checking out when the next one is, because there's good stuff to be had.

 ## The IBM NetStation